Eideticom/workflow-license-check/README.md

 # How to Report License/Copyright Differences using spdx_review.py
 Requires you to have a base project directory and a new project directory for the comparison.
 Alternatively, you can use two existing scancode json files for comparison.
+You can also have a base project directory and supply a before and after branch or hash for comparison (where after is typically master/main branch).

 Example:
 ```